HealthCatalyst/Fabric.Cashmere/guides/getting-started.md

 The easiest way to start with Angular is to use the [Angular CLI Tool](https://github.com/angular/angular-cli).
 To scaffold your project structure, follow its [installation instructions](https://github.com/angular/angular-cli#installation).

 The library uses Angular 5, if you have a previous version of angular see [the update guide](https://angular-update-guide.firebaseapp.com/)

+#### Use scss style preprocessing

+When you are creating your project with angular cli try this:

+`ng new My_New_Project --style=scss`

+This generating all your components with predifined scss files.

+If you are changing your existing style in your project

+`ng set defaults.styleExt scss`

+Cli handles the rest of it.
 :::

 :::